9 Cryptos With The Lowest Transaction Fees in 2026

 2. IOTA (IOTA) – Internet of Things (IoT) Crypto With $0 Fees

 Built specifically for the Internet of Things (IoT), IOTA has some of the lowest crypto transaction fees.
-Utilizing Tangle, which is a revolutionary distributed ledger technology, IOTA facilitates fee-less transactions and high scalability.
+Utilizing Tangle, a unique revolutionary distributed ledger technology, IOTA facilitates fee-less transactions and high scalability.
 This unique approach allows for secure and efficient machine-to-machine transactions, making it ideal for applications centered around IoT.

 Its zero-fee structure makes it a cost-effective choice for various use cases, from everyday transactions to complex IoT operations.
 The IOTA Foundation introduced the “IOTA Rebased” proposal, which transitioned the network’s Layer 1 to a Move-based object ledger in 2025.
 This upgrade enhanced programmability, scalability, and decentralization, enabling over 50,000 transactions per second with sub-second confirmation times.